THE GREEN LINE'S

 CHANGEMAKER INTERVIEW

-Zillah Ferguson on comedy, roast battles and Toronto’s unique scene
+Zillah Ferguson on stand-up, roast battles and Toronto’s unique comedy scene

 ZILLAH FERGUSON SMILES WHILE STANDING IN FRONT OF COMEDY BAR’S BLOOR STREET LOCATION.